dograo/alexa-radiotemplate/README.md

  * If this is your first skill, choose the [Alexa-Hosted backend instructions](./instructions/setup-vui-alexa-hosted.md) to get started quickly.
  * If you want to manage the backend resources in your own AWS account, you can follow the [AWS-Hosted instructions](./instructions/setup-vui-aws-hosted.md).
  * Developers with the ASK Command Line Interface configured may follow the [ASK CLI instructions](./instructions/cli.md).

+ ## Setting up the radio template skill

+ You can just change some config parameters to your own brand.

+ * Just upddate the the background and logo variables in the splashscreen-datasource.js file with your own images.
+ * If you are using Alexa-hosted model, you just updated the background and logo images with the file names you uploaded to S3 bucket in your developer account.
+If you are using your own AWS account to host your lambda function, make sure the variable will contain a public https url.

 ---